beverleyy/beverleyy.github.io/README.md

 ## To-do
 * Reorganize the categories/section
+* Rewrite the entire code using Jekyll and Sass
 * Better differentiation between personal/hobby projects and actual work
 * Think about how to make it more flexible/expandable
 * Improve analytics